pepkit/pepspec/docs/looper/advanced-guide/advanced-computing.md

 !!! note "Note: Using divvy from within Python"
-    You can also use `divvy` via Python API, allowing you to create and submit jobs from within Python.
+    You can also use [divvy](../using-divvy.md) via Python API, allowing you to create and submit jobs from within Python.
 You can use this make your own Python tools divvy-compatible.
 Here's an example of using divvy to write scripts from within python.
+For more information, please see the [divvy documentation](../using-divvy.md).

     ```python
     import divvy